 The Logitech G203 LIGHTSYNC is satisfactory for office use.
 It feels well-built, has a good number of programmable buttons, the software is compatible with Windows and macOS, and it's well-suited for smaller hands.
 However, those with large or extra-large hands may not find a palm or claw grip comfortable due to its short length.
 Unfortunately, you can't use this mouse wirelessly, and the mouse wheel lacks L/R tilt buttons and doesn't unlock for free scrolling.

-The Logitech G203 LIGHTSYNC is great for FPS gaming.
-It feels well-built, it has excellent click latency, and it has an ambidextrous shape that's ideal for a fingertip grip, regardless of hand size.
-It also has good mouse feet that glide well on desks or mousepads.
+The Logitech G203 LIGHTSYNC is an excellent FPS gaming mouse.
+It feels well-built, has exceptionally low click latency, and has an ambidextrous shape that's ideal for a fingertip grip, regardless of hand size.
+It also has good feet that glide well on desks or mousepads.
 Unfortunately, its rubber cable isn't very flexible.

 The Logitech G203 LIGHTSYNC is decent for MMO gaming, but it doesn't have nearly as many buttons as a dedicated MMO mouse, and the cable isn't very flexible.
-That said, it feels well-built and has very low click latency and a low lift-off distance.
-Those with larger hands likely won't be able to use the mouse comfortably using a claw or palm grip, but a fingertip grip should be comfortable for all hand-sizes.
+It feels well-built and has remarkably low click latency and a low lift-off distance.
+Those with larger hands likely won't be able to use the mouse comfortably using a claw or palm grip, but a fingertip grip should be comfortable for all hand sizes.
 The software offers plenty of customizable options, it's compatible with Windows and macOS, and it allows you to set a secondary layer of commands by assigning a G-Shift button.

 The Logitech G203 LIGHTSYNC is inadequate for travel.
 It isn't very portable, it may not fit into most laptop bags, and you can't use it wirelessly.